envygeeks/jekyll-docker/README.md

 stuff to make your life easier when working with Jekyll in both production and development.

+## Boot2Docker Caveats

+If you are on Windows using Boot2Docker you will need to `--force-polling` because there is no built-in support for NTFS notify events to inotify and the verse, you'll be on two different file systems so only the basic API's are implemented.

 ## Gemfiles

 This docker image supports Gemfiles.
 There is nothing you need to do other